DashBookProject/Plotly-Dash/Bonus-Content/Components/sliders.md

 ## Plotly Dash dcc.Slider with a Bootstrap theme

-If you are using a Bootstrap stylesheet, the components in `dash-core-components` such as the `dcc.Slider` do not automatically update the style based on the Bootstrap Theme.
-However, one of the authors of "The Book of Dash" has developed a stylesheet that will update the `dcc` components with colors and fonts of your selected Bootstrap theme.
+If you are using `dash-bootstrap-components`, you will notice that Bootstrap theme is not automatically applied to `dash-core-components` such as the `dcc.Slider`  However, a co-author of "The Book of Dash" has developed a stylesheet that will update the `dcc` components with colors and fonts of your selected Bootstrap theme.
 Simply include this stylesheet and add `className="dbc"` to your app.
 Here are some examples:

 #### `dcc.Slider` with a Bootstrap Pulse Theme
 ![dcc.Slider with Pulse Theme](https://user-images.githubusercontent.com/72614349/189487800-a5e9688c-0337-4346-8f52-1216cb101bb9.png)